 I chose the Racor 900MA filter for my polishing filter housing.
 I also installed a drag needle vacuum gauge to monitor filter performance.
-The system is designed to run whenever the engine is running and turns the entire contents of the tank twice per hour.
+The system is designed to run whenever the engine is running and turns the entire contents of the tank twice each hour.
 I also installed a switch so it can run independently of the engine or not run when the engine is on.

 Vacuum Guage With Drag Needle